worldpeaceenginelabs/METAVERSE-SEED/README.md

 Cloud Atlas - An independent, community-owned Google Earth, free from centralized servers and overpowered entities, owned solely by you and the public!<br>
 No backend!
 Syncs via public tracker networks.
 Now BitTorrent, with fallback to Nostr coming soon...<br><br>

-A server farm-less, decentralized Google Earth running as a 4MB standalone package, capable of working offline in your browser.
+A serverfarm-less, decentralized Google Earth running as a 4MB standalone package, capable of working offline in your browser.
 Scales automatically with its user devices.
 You are the server farm.<br><br>

 ### Imagine building Google Maps/Earth ourselves and adding all the services that we wish, free from the grip of any profit-oriented entity.
 Bye bye monopolies, highly influential lone wolves, guerrillas, governmental and political cults.
 ### Imagine decentralized payments without middleman.
 Bye bye banks.
 ### Imagine crowd engineering and petitioning combined with crowdfunding.
 Imagine decentralized allocation of homes, schools, jobs, medical services, transport, food, goods and services.
-Bye bye governments...
+Bye bye governments, corporations, employers and landlords...
 <br>

 # Running prototype